robharrop/robharrop.github.io/_drafts/queue-networks.md

 a product form solution for the steady-state distribution.
 This is a rather grand way of saying that we can calculate the steady-state distribution of the network by treating each queue as if it were operating independently.
-For a network to behave in this manner, all routing between queues in the network must be _Markovian_, that is routing of customers between nodes in the network is _probabilistic_.
+For Jackson's theorem to apply, all routing between queues in the network must be _Markovian_, that is routing of customers between nodes in the network is _probabilistic_.

 At first glance, the requirement to route probabilistically might seem rather restrictive, but in reality it merely requires a small change